tencentyun/intlcloud-documents/product/监控与管理/云审计/快速入门_intl.md

 ## More Resources

-In addition to getting started with CloudAudit on the console, you can easily view the usage of CloudAudit through [Experiments in Developer Lab](https://cloud.tencent.com/developer/labs/lab/10328).
+In addition to getting started with CloudAudit on the console, you can also view the usage details of CloudAudit through [Experiments in the Developer Lab](https://cloud.tencent.com/developer/labs/lab/10328).